Most portfolio companies don't have a sales problem.

 • Portfolio companies in $30M – $200M revenue range

-• Active investment period — not approaching end of fund
+• Active investment period — not approaching end of fund cycle

 Portfolio Company